chinapedia/wikipedia.abstract.en/Page/Spanish_cuisine.md

 Meal routines

-Cafeconleche.jpg_, a popular type of coffee served at breakfast]] A continental-style breakfast (_desayuno'') may be taken just after waking up, or before entering the workplace.
+_, a popular type of coffee served at breakfast]] A continental-style breakfast (_desayuno'') may be taken just after waking up, or before entering the workplace.
 Due to the large time span between breakfast and lunch, it is not uncommon to halt the working schedule to take a mid-morning snack.

 Lunch (_el almuerzo_ or simply _la comida_, literally meaning "the food"), the large midday meal in Spain, contains several courses.
 In some regions of Spain, the word _almuerzo_ refers to the mid-morning snack, instead of lunch.
 Lunch usually starts between 2:00 pm or 2:30 pm finishing around 3:00 pm to 3:30 pm, and is usually followed by Sobremesa, which refers to the tabletalk that Spanish people undertake.
 Menus are organized according to these courses and include five or six choices in each course.
 At home, Spanish meals wouldn't be too fancy, and would contain soup or a pasta dish, salad, a meat or a fish dish and a dessert such as fruit or cheese.